undur/modulo/README.md

 Modulo is a Java/Jetty-based replacement for the WebObjects adaptor `mod_WebObjects`.

-_The project is still experimental and this might never become reality._
+_This project is still experimental and these musings might never become reality._

 ## Why?